Estimated read time: 3 minutes

 In summary, here are the six steps with short overviews:

-1) The decision
+1) The decision to tell better stories

-You have to make up your mind to actually want to get started.
+You have to make up your mind actually to want to get started.
 Decide to tell better stories for long-term success.
-Without the declared decision you can’t move forward.
+Without the declared decision, you can’t move forward.
 This also includes getting buy-in from key stakeholders.

-2) The plan
+2) The plan to tell better stories

 You don’t want this: